MindForgeLabs/marketmind-site/README.md

 Setup notes and caveats
 - Install and run commands from `web/` unless you know you need the root scaffold.
 - The repository contains a minimal Next.js scaffold at the root (`app/`, `next.config.ts`), but the root `package.json` does not declare Next.js dependencies, so the runnable app is under `web/`.
-- Some test setup files under `.storybook/` may be for Storybook-specific runs.
+- Some test setup files under `web/.storybook/` are for Storybook-specific runs.
 - TODO: Confirm whether the root scaffold should be kept or removed.

 Deployment
-- Standard Next.js deployment applies for the `web/` package (e.g., Vercel).
+- Standard Next.js deployment applies for the `web/` package (e.g., Vercel, self-hosted Node).
 - Build with `cd web && npm run build`; start with `npm run start`.
 - TODO: Provide deployment target(s), environment variables, and secrets for each environment.